Short-Term Job Adventures Michigan

 Integrated Education Instructors

 Located on 365 acres of forested woodland and waterfront in Augusta, Michigan (near Kalamazoo and Western Michigan University).
 The Recreation Center sports a fitness center, indoor pool, climbing wall, indoor high ropes course and gymnasium.
 The campus includes a chapel, nature center, art studio, leadership lodge, two waterfronts, acres of playing fields and two villages.

 Sherman Lake YMCA Outdoor Center delivers life-changing experiences through the discovery of the great outdoors, skill development and guidance in the importance of building healthy relationships.
 Integrated Education Instructors will use an experiential and character-based curriculum to deliver 3-5 day programs for local area schools.
 Responsibilities include setting up a cabin group of students and facilitating programs that include climbing, archery/mineshaft, fire building, team building/low ropes, kayaking/canoeing, geocaching/orienteering, nature and art (with training provided).
-Positions are available during the spring (late January to late May) and the fall season (early September to mid-December).
+Positions are available during the spring (late January to early June) and the fall season (early September to mid-December).
 If you are looking to broaden your teaching strategies outside of the classroom setting and believe in a student-centered program, apply now!

 Associate Camp Director